 What about the brave new world of online marketing?
 The website salesman arrives at your door with what appears to be a compelling argument.
 A new website increases the credibility of your business, it raises your profile, allows you to deliver your message to the marketplace and presents the opportunity for you to jump ahead of your competition.

-Historically, there were three main options, Pay Per Click, organic SEO or a combination of the two (SEM).
+Historically, there were three main tactics used to secure more customers, Pay Per Click, organic SEO or a combination of the two (SEM).
 Taking PPC first, yes it does work well in many markets (not all) if set up and managed correctly.
 Consistent results can be achieved in time but it does require an initial investment to build a reliable process.
-However, the amateur can waste considerable sums on poorly set up PPC campaigns.
+The amateur can waste considerable sums on poorly set up PPC campaigns.

 Marketing Strategy And Process

-The number one reason any marketing activity fails to deliver results is a failure to think through both what a business wants to achieve and what makes the business different from all the rest.
-If a business cannot document why a customer should choose them then, unless all of their business is via recommendation, they are in a very dangerous place.
+The number one reason any marketing activity fails to deliver results is a failure to think through both what a business wants to achieve.
+If a business cannot document why a customer should choose them ahead of everyone else they are in a very dangerous place.

-With the basics in place a strategy to deliver the required result can be assembled and this can be flowed down to the promotional plan.
+With the basics in place, a strategy to deliver the required result can be assembled and this can be flowed down to the promotional plan.
 The process does not need to be complicated and a simplified marketing strategy can often be documented in a few pages.
-The time invested is usually refunded many times over as it prevents the waste involved in jumping from the latest marketing bright and shiny object to the next.
+The time invested is usually refunded many times over as it prevents the waste (in time and money) involved in jumping from the latest marketing bright and shiny object to the next.

 A Customised Marketing System